 When unexplained spinal pain is interfering with your work or personal life, you may benefit from facet joint injections.
-The board-certified team of pain management specialists at Boston PainCare, with offices in Waltham, Concord, and by appointment in Natick, Massachusetts, offer facet joint injections both as a diagnostic tool and treatment option for spine pain.
+The board-certified team of pain management specialists at Boston PainCare offer facet joint injections both as a diagnostic tool and treatment option for spine pain.
 Enjoy the convenience of in-office injections and quick relief of pain due to facet joint syndrome and other conditions.
-Find out if facet joint injections are right for you by calling the office or using the online booking feature today.
+Find out if facet joint injections are right for you by calling our office today.

 Facet joints, which are alongside each of your vertebrae, allow movement in your spine and also give it stability.
 When these joints begin to wear down due to age, injury, or disease, the joints and surrounding nerves grow inflamed, swollen, and painful, a condition known as facet joint syndrome.